sazonovanton/SirChatalot/README.md

 # SirChatalot

-This is a Telegram bot that can use various services to generate responses to messages.
+A Telegram bot that proves you don't need a body to have a personality.
+It can use various text and image generation APIs to generate responses to user messages.

 For text generation, the bot can use:
 * OpenAI's [ChatGPT API](https://platform.openai.com/docs/guides/chat) (or other compatible API).
 Vision capabilities can be used with [GPT-4](https://platform.openai.com/docs/models/gpt-4-and-gpt-4-turbo) models.
 Function calling can be used with [Function calling](https://platform.openai.com/docs/guides/function-calling).